 Colombia exhibits a wide variety of climates and ecological environments, ranging from mountains and rainforests through savannas, deserts and tropical glaciers.
-The country exhibits complex hydro-climatological features not only due to its tropical setting, but also due to: (i) topographic gradients of the three branches of the Andean mountains crossing from southwest to northeast, (ii) hydro-climatic and ecological dynamics of the Amazon and Orinoco River basins, (iii) atmospheric circulation patterns over the neighboring tropical Pacific and Atlantic oceans, and (iv) strong land-atmosphere feedbacks [Poveda and Mesa, 1997].
-Water resources planning and environmental management in Colombia are challenged by such hydro-climatological complexity, amidst difficulties arising from: (i) lack of adequate information of relevant hydrologic variables in space and time, (ii) poor-quality, limited and costly data sets sold by the local hydro-meteorological service, (iii) lack of appropriate methodologies to predict hydrologic variables over a wide range of space-time scales in tropical environments, and (iv) prohibitive licensing costs of commercial geographical information systems.
+The country exhibits complex hydro-climatological features not only due to its tropical setting, but also due to: (i) topographic gradients of the three branches of the Andean mountains crossing from southwest to northeast, (ii) hydro-climatic and ecological dynamics of the Amazon and Orinoco River basins, (iii) atmospheric circulation patterns over the neighboring tropical Pacific and Atlantic oceans, and (iv) strong land-atmosphere feedbacks (Poveda & Mesa 1997).
+Water resources planning and environmental management in Colombia is challenged by such hydro-climatological complexity, amidst difficulties arising from: (i) lack of adequate information of relevant hydrologic variables in space and time, (ii) poor-quality, limited and costly datasets doi: 10.2166/hydro.2007.009 sold by the local hydro-meteorological service, (iii) lack of appropriate methodologies to predict hydrologic variables over a wide range of space-time scales in tropical environments, and (iv) prohibitive licensing costs of commercial geographical information systems.
 This situation is the rule throughout the developing world in general.

-Development and application of Geographic Information System (GIS) into hydrological research and water resources planning and management constitute an exciting and fairly new field [Maidment, 2002].
+Development and application of Geographic Information System (GIS) into hydrological research and water resources planning and management constitute an exciting and fairly new field (Maidment 2002).
 Most commercial GIS packages are very costly in terms of license usage and/or exhibit low flexibility to accomplish certain required specific tasks.
 To overcome such difficulties, we have developed an in-house GIS, HidroSIG, containing an Interactive Digital Hydro-climatic Atlas for Colombia.
 HidroSIG is designed for calculating and visualizing fields of long-term average precipitation, actual and potential evapotranspiration, stream discharges (averages and extremes of different return periods), and many other hydro-climatic variables.
-It also is able to connect geo-spatial features to time series measurements recorded at gauging stations, to perform time series analysis of hydro-climatic records, and to estimate their interannual variability associated with El Niño/Southern Oscillation (ENSO), as well as other large-scale atmospheric phenomena.
-The work by Poveda et al. [2005b] provides a detailed account of the data sets and methods used to estimate and produce the maps of diverse hydro-climatologic fields for Colombia contained in HidroSIG.
+It is also able to connect geospatial features to time series measurements recorded at gauging stations, to perform time series analysis of hydro-climatic records, and to estimate their interannual variability associated with El Niño/Southern Oscillation (ENSO), as well as other large-scale atmospheric phenomena.
+The work by Poveda et al. (2007) provides a detailed account of the datasets and methods used to estimate and produce the maps of diverse hydro-climatologic fields for Colombia contained in HidroSIG.

-The main contribution of this work is three-fold: (i) the HidroSIG system is one of the first open-source GIS software that includes an hydrological framework and can be made available for researchers and practitioners for further development under the GNU license, (ii) the application of the HidroGIS framework for the development of the interactive hydro-climatological atlas of Colombia that can be accessible to various research centers, public agencies and the general public, and (iii) the introduction of a new simple yet powerful method to estimate extreme river discharges (peak and low flows), that combines the long-term water balance equation with statistical scaling ideas.
+The main contribution of this work is three-fold: (i) the HidroSIG system is one of the first open-source GIS software that includes an hydrological framework and can be made available for researchers and practitioners for further development under the GNU license, (ii) the application of the HidroGIS framework for the development of the interactive hydro-climatological atlas of Colombia that can be accessible to various research centers, public agencies and the general public, and (iii) the introduction of a new, simple, yet powerful, method to estimate extreme river discharges (peak and low flows), that combines the long-term water balance equation with statistical scaling ideas.

 This paper aims to introduce detailed aspects of HidroSIG and proceeds as follows.
-Section 2 describes data and estimation methodologies.
-Section 3 illustrates some results and products included in the atlas, as well as its capabilities and tools, and conclusions are drawn in the final section.
+The next section describes data and estimation methodologies.
+The following section illustrates some results and products included in the atlas, as well as its capabilities and tools, and conclusions are drawn in the final section.